Batman v Superman: Dawn of Justice (2016)

 But then, audiences started digging it.
 (To date, it currently sits at 65% with them.)
 And that didn’t bode well.
 ‘Divisive’ is not what I look for in a superhero movie—‘universally-panned’ is.
 This formula doesn’t always work out—Catwoman really is that bad—but it has lead me to some gems, such as the modern body horror masterpiece Fantastic Four from last year; Shaquille O’Neal’s charming, homegrown-vibed Steel; and of course, the afore-alluded to Batman & Robin, which I loved when I saw as a kid, then instantly hated on after I left the theater because everyone else was hating on it, then finally re-watched a year ago and realized that my initial assessment of it as great was spot-on and I never should’ve kowtowed to something as philistinic as popular opinion.

 Shortly after seeing Birdman, I happened to begin reading Henry Miller’s Tropic of Cancer.
-While I’ve yet to finish it, both works have a strong focus on the creative process and what happens in the minds of artists.
+It was good timing as I quickly realized that both works have a strong focus on the creative process and what happens in the minds of artists.
 They also both share a strong disdain towards the popular works of their time.
 Miller writes:

 “There is only one thing which interests me vitally now, and that is the recording of all which is omitted in books.
 Nobody, so far as I can see, is making use of those elements in the air which give direction and motivation to our lives…The age demands violence, but we are only getting aborted explosions…Passion is quickly exhausted.
 Men fall back on ideas, comme d’habitude.
 Nothing is proposed that can last more than 24 hours.”